2011 Indy Japan: The Final

 The 2011 Indy Japan: The Final was the ninth and final running of the Indy Japan 300 and the sixteenth round of the 2011 IndyCar Series season.
 It took place on Sunday September 18, 2011.
 The race was contested over 63 laps at the 2.983 mi Twin Ring Motegi road course in Motegi, Tochigi, Japan.
 This event was to be contested on the 1.520 mi oval but due to the damage which was brought to the oval during the Tōhoku earthquake and tsunami, six months earlier, the series decided to replace the event from the damaged oval to the still intact road course.
+It was the first and final Indycar race to be run on the road course, the last Indycar race to be held at Twin Ring Motegi, and the last Indycar race to be held in Japan.
+The race was won by Scott Dixon.